Get answers to your questions about the application and selection process.

 - successfully completing teacher education studies at a recognised Australian university that will lead to a qualification that meets the department’s and NESA's academic requirements for employment as a teacher of a subject area of need by the end of 2022.
 The subject areas of need are:

 - technological and applied studies (design and technology in combination with: engineering studies or industrial technology - metal, timber or graphics/multimedia)

-- successfully completing all recruitment requirements through the department's approval to teach process for approval as a permanent teacher
+- successfully completing all recruitment requirements through the department's Graduate Teacher Program approval to teach process for approval as a permanent teacher.

 - remaining in the permanent full-time teaching position they are appointed to on completion of their studies for a minimum of three years.

-The $5,000 training allowance scholars receive must be declared as assessable income on annual income tax returns.
+The $5,000 training allowance and $10,000 appointment allowance scholars receive must be declared as assessable income on annual income tax returns.
 Scholars may have tax withheld from their annual training allowance and appointment allowance.
-HECS-HELP repayments may also be withheld.
+HECS-HELP repayments may also be withheld depending on individual circumstances.

 Yes.
 On completion of their teacher education studies and appointment to a permanent position, scholars may be eligible for a wide range of benefits and incentives.
 The benefits vary from school to school.
 Use the Teach NSW benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.

 If you have not found the answers to your questions in the above FAQs, contact the Employment Programs Team via firstname.lastname@example.org or phone 1300 301 435.